MSentimental/AetherCipher/README.md

 | **Second Pre-image** | 2^256 |
 | **Randomness** | Passes Diehard tests |

-### ⚠️ Warning: AetherCipher, AetherHash, and AetherWarp all have not been stress tested or verified.
-Use with caution.
-Data has not been verified.
+### ⚠️ Warning: Use with caution!
+AetherCipher, AetherHash, and AetherWarp all have not been stress tested or verified.
 All data are estimated values without professional analysis.